2023 Best Health/Medical Admin Services Schools in Alabama

 Top 10 Best Health & Medical Administrative Services Schools

-Our 2023 rankings named Herzing University - Birmingham the best school in Alabama for health and medical administrative services students.
-Located in the suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit college with a small student population.
+Our analysis found Herzing University - Birmingham to be the best school for health and medical administrative services students who want to pursue a degree in Alabama.
+Located in the large suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit school with a fairly small student population.

 After completing their degree, health and medical administrative services graduates from Herzing University - Birmingham carry an average student debtload of $36,216.

-You’ll join some of the best and brightest minds around you if you attend Columbia Southern University.
-The school came in at #2 on this year’s Best Health/Medical Admin Services Schools in Alabama list.
-Columbia Southern University is a large private for-profit school located in the town of Orange Beach.
+You’ll be in good company if you decide to attend Columbia Southern University.
+It ranked #2 on our 2023 Best Health/Medical Admin Services Schools in Alabama list.
+Columbia Southern University is a large private for-profit school located in the fringe town of Orange Beach.

 Health & Medical Administrative Services majors at Columbia Southern University take out an average of $31,874 in student loans while working on their egree.